home-assistant/home-assistant.io/source/_integrations/vera.markdown

 ha_release: pre 0.7
 ---

-The [Vera](https://getvera.com/) hub is a controller mainly connecting to Z-Wave devices.
+The [Vera](https://getvera.com/) hub is a controller mainly for connecting to Z-Wave devices.

 There is currently support for the following device types within Home Assistant: